culturejam/hubot-deploy/README.md

 Each user must give Hubot their own personal Github token.
 This depends on the [github-credentials][7] script in [hubot-scripts][6].

+#### No default environment
+You must present an environment when giving Hubot a deploy command.
+There's no default to production.

 ## Installation

 * Add hubot-deploy to your `package.json` file.